tlspuffin/tlspuffin/docs/docs/guides/getting-started/fuzzing-openssl.md

 ## Building the Fuzzer

-Now that we have the OpenSSL library to serve as fuzz target, we can create the corresponding fuzzer:
+Now that we have the OpenSSL library to serve as a fuzz target, we can create the corresponding fuzzer:
 ```sh
 cargo build --release --bin=tlspuffin --features=openssl312,sancov,asan
 ```